-- In the past week, all indicators of ILI activity increased or remained stable. - Influenza notifications increased and remained above the seasonal threshold in the past week. - Respiratory syncytial virus (RSV) notifications increased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - In the past week, 409 COVID-19 PCR positive cases were notified in WA, a decrease of 3% compared to the previous week.
-See COVID-19 surveillance report (fortnightly data).
+- In the past week, most indicators of ILI activity decreased or remained stable, except for the rate of ILI presentations to sentinel GPs which increased. - Influenza notifications decreased in the past week but remained above the seasonal threshold. - Respiratory syncytial virus (RSV) notifications decreased in the past week. - Total non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week. - In the past week, COVID-19 PCR positive cases decreased to 201 notifications.
+The SARS-CoV-2 concentration in wastewater from the Perth metropolitan area remained stable this week.
+See COVID-19 wastewater dashboard.